pat119/nlp-projects-pli/README.md

 # nlp-projects-pli
-This is my personal repository for C and C++ projects.
+This is my personal repository for NLP and LLM projects.

 ## Code:
 - Available upon request (pli373775@gmail.com)